DataDog/hiring-engineers/answers.md

 **Section IV: Collecting APM Data***

 I used ddtrace to collect metrics on my "YaraDog" application.
-You can check it out here http://54.208.32.112/ .
-The source code is in my github HERE
+You can check it out here  http://54.237.104.89/ .
+The source code is in my github [HERE](https://github.com/ekufta0530/YaraDog/tree/master).

-The dashboard and infrastructue monitor dashboard below show the app before it was deployed out on a production web server.
-I setup a .service file with systemd on my production server for ease of use.
-I had trouble getting ddtrace to run as I wasn't quite sure how to inlude this in the .service file/(pre)ExecStart (or elsewhere).
-I'm really interested in hearing if there is a good way to do this, or an alternative such as the middleware directly in the application.

 Credit goes to the original [Aegis](https://github.com/kittymagician/Aegis) app for the idea/ framework.
-I made some cosmetic changes, wrote some fun rules and made lots of changes to it so it could be deployed out securely with nginx, uWSGI, and ec2.
+I made some cosmetic changes, wrote some fun Yara rules and made lots of changes to it so it could be deployed out securely with nginx, uWSGI, ec2 and start/stop with systemd.
 There is not a comprehensive ruleset installed so it is a work in progress and a tool that I will definitely use in the future.

-I did also setup the Nginx integration so I didn't walk away empty-handed from my monitoring of the app.
-Below is the dahboard for that as well as other specifically requested in this section.
+I did also setup the Nginx integration so I didn't walk away empty-handed from my monitoring of the deployed webapp.
+Below is the dashboard for that as well as other specifically requested in this section.

 Dashboards for APM.
 First, the Yara app
 ![Alt text](https://la-psql-zebra.s3.amazonaws.com/Yara_apm.PNG)